khargeprachi/frontend-nanodegree-arcade-game/README.md

 The number of wins is displayed in the end.

+To start:
+1.Download all the files in one directory.
+2.Open any browser.
+3.Open 'index.html' file in broswer window.
+4.Click on start game.

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.